Pen Drawing Challenge

 Eventually my hatching started improving quite a lot, and I got used to the less than ideal drawing materials and conditions.

-Day 1 – Bird of Paradise Flower Drawing
+How to Draw a Bird of Paradise Flower

 I started my drawing challenge with one of the only flowers in the garden at the time.
 I have much gardening work to do.